CoCollective

 Each asset is made of 3 maps, albedo, ORM, and normal.

 Our ORM (Occlusion, Roughness, Metallic) workflow pass on consistent material to any renderer, allowing the assets to serve both real-time and pre-calculated render needs.
-This dual approach provided the museum flexibility, whether they needed high-resolution visuals or real-time models.
+This dual approach provided the museum flexibility, for both their high-resolution pre rendered print needs, and their Unreal real-time app.

 Wide range of output